10 Best Tactical Flashlights of 2017

-Battery Life – As mentioned, most tactical lights are powered by Lithium-ion batteries and use alkaline batteries as backups.
+Battery Life – As mentioned most tactical lights are powered by Lithium-ion batteries and use alkaline batteries as backups.
 That said energy consumption rates vary from flashlight to flashlight.
-The greater the lumens the greater the battery consumption while the more robust the battery, the longer it will last under any circumstance.
+The greater the lumens the greater the battery consumption while the more robust the battery the longer it will last under any circumstances.

 Water-resistant vs Waterproof – Water resistance basically means that you can hold your flashlight in the rain for short periods of time and it shouldn’t be bothered.
 However, if you drop it in a puddle and it takes more than a few seconds to find it you could have problems.
 With a waterproof flashlight you can drop it in the puddle and go get lunch.
 It will still be there working when you get back.
 Which type you need will depend on your projected use.

 Who Makes the Best Tactical Flashlight?

 You’ll find as many answers to this question as you’ll find manufacturers and reviewers, but we’ll throw in our 2 cents anyway.